FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 # Exercise 5

-Let's wrap all of the components in our to-do list that should only be visible to logged in users (i.e. the input, to-do list, the to-do count, and clear button).
+Let's wrap all of the components in our to-do list that should only be visible to logged in users (i.e. the input, to-do list, the to-do count, and clear button) in a `<div>`.
 Leave the `<h1>` visible.

 When a user is not logged in, alternatively display the following: